contagon/handbook/handbook/32-repentance-and-membership-councils.md

 #### 32.6.2.5 Some Other Acts

 King Benjamin taught, “I cannot tell you all the things whereby ye may commit sin; for there are divers ways and means, even so many that I cannot number them” ([Mosiah 4:29](https://www.churchofjesuschrist.org/study/scriptures/bofm/mosiah/4?lang=eng&id=p29#p29)).

-A council may be necessary if a person:
+A membership council may be necessary if a person:

 * Shows a pattern of committing serious sins (see [Doctrine and Covenants 82:7](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/82?lang=eng&id=p7#p7)).
 * Deliberately abandons family responsibilities, including nonpayment of child support and alimony.
 * Threatens physical violence, whether in person or online (see [32.2.1](32-repentance-and-membership-councils.md#3221-help-protect-others)).
 * Sells illegal drugs.
 * Commits other serious criminal acts.
+* Submits to, performs, arranges for, pays for, consents to, or encourages an abortion, unless an exception in [38.6.1](38-church-policies-and-guidelines.md#3861-abortion) applies.

 In these situations, a council is more likely to be necessary to help a member repent if he or she has violated temple covenants or if the sin was repetitive.

-A membership council may be necessary if a member submits to, performs, arranges for, pays for, or encourages an abortion.
-See [38.6.1](38-church-policies-and-guidelines.md#3861-abortion) for guidelines.

 When a Membership Council Is Required or May Be Necessary